redeian/Simple-Genetic-Algorithm/readme.md

 # Simple Genetic Algorithm

-This is a small Javascript project demonstrating genetic algorith.
+This is a small Javascript project demonstrating genetic algorithm.
+It is a quick weekend project.
+There are bugs and the code may not clearn right now.

 ![](genetic.gif)